As birthright citizenship goes to Supreme Court, here's how Americans feel about it

 Is birthright citizenship a common policy?

-Only about three dozen countries around the world offer automatic birthright citizenship, mostly in the Western Hemisphere.
+Only about three dozen countries around the world, mostly in the Western Hemisphere, offer automatic birthright citizenship.

 The legal term for the practice is jus solí, Latin for "right of soil."
 It has roots in colonialism, particularly in South America and Africa, when Western European countries needed more people for labor and to outnumber native populations in those places.
 Many African countries abandoned the practice after gaining independence.